2022 Stanley Cup playoffs: United States

-Unlike past seasons, there was no coverage of playoff games on U.S. broadcast television until the Stanley Cup Finals (previous rightsholders such as NBC had traditionally offered weekend games on broadcast television during the early rounds), as ESPN had prioritized the carriage of NBA playoff games on broadcast television via ABC instead.
+Unlike past seasons, there was no coverage of playoff games on U.S. broadcast television until the Stanley Cup Final (previous rightsholders such as NBC had traditionally offered weekend games on broadcast television during the early rounds), as ESPN had prioritized the carriage of NBA playoff games on broadcast television via ABC instead.
 Conversely, the Finals were carried in their entirety on broadcast television for the first time since 1980 (which was aired primarily by the Hughes Television Network, but with CBS acquiring the rights to the series-deciding game six as a one-off CBS Sports Spectacular broadcast); Since then, the Finals were either partially or exclusively carried on cable.
-There were no live games on over-the-top streaming services until the third round, as ESPN+ only streamed simulcasts of the Eastern Conference finals and Stanley Cup Finals, and Turner Sports did not invoke its option to carry or simulcast games on HBO Max.
+There were no live games on over-the-top streaming services until the third round, as ESPN+ only streamed simulcasts of the Eastern Conference finals and Stanley Cup Final, and Turner Sports did not invoke its option to carry or simulcast games on HBO Max.

-American national radio rights to select Stanley Cup playoff games, including the entire conference finals and Stanley Cup Finals, were broadcast on the Sports USA Radio Network via NHL Radio.
+American national radio rights to select Stanley Cup playoff games, including the entire conference finals and Stanley Cup Final, were broadcast on the Sports USA Radio Network via NHL Radio.
 This was the first of a four-year deal signed between the NHL and Sports USA to syndicate NHL games on U.S. national radio.